How Long Do You Have to Be Separated To Get a Divorce?

 couple not facing each other

 Some states require you and your spouse to be separated for a certain amount of time before you actually get a divorce.
 The justification is usually that it can prevent people from rushing into this big decision.
 Illinois also has rules about how long you have to be separated, but there are exceptions.
-A Morton divorce lawyer from our firm can let you know when you’ll be able to file for divorce and get this process started.
+A Peoria divorce lawyer from our firm can let you know when you’ll be able to file for divorce and get this process started.

 Does a Couple Have to Be Separated for a Specific Amount of Time Before Divorcing?